-- Resident Identification: an identification lanyard will be place on each resident.
-The identification information must include: name, level of transfer/mobility, allergies, and DNR/MOST designation). - 2) Evacuation Log: to be maintained for all residents transferred out, including relocation site, injury/treatment, time of transfer, how they were transferred, and that SDM has been notified. - 3) Resident Chart: MAR books and any hard copy chart records must be removed from the site.
-Resident Home Area Nurse will ensure the MAR book is taken to the relocation site. - 4) Most of the actual chart can be retrieved on electronic health record out of the community.
-This can be completed offsite.

-- 5) Medications: The pharmacy is to be contacted and provide same day service to replace all medication in a seven-day package.
-Care RX Emergency number (613) 526 1313 the pharmacy will provide all medications at the relocation site as needed. - 6) Other life sustaining equipment (oxygen, g-tube feeds): may require evacuation with the resident or triage at treatment zone based on care needs. - 7) Food & Fluid (as per the Provision of Food & Fluid Continuity Plan) - 8) Physician on call: The doctor on call will decide: - whether a site physician should be called - whether a coroner should be onsite
+- 1) Resident Identification: an identification label, resident list and cards can be found at the red vest location on each Pier.
+A card will be place on each resident.
+The identification information must include: name, level of transfer/mobility, allergies, and DNR/MOST designation). - 2) Evacuation Log: to be maintained for all residents transferred out, including relocation site, injury/treatment, time of transfer, how they were transferred, and that SDM has been notified. - 3) Resident Chart: MAR books and any hard copy chart records, including the Pier's day planner must be removed from the site.
+The Nurse in charge or designate will access the red bag in the emergency supply container found at each nursing station.
+If time permits, all resident charts will be placed in the red bag and evacuated.
+The MAR book must be taken to the relocation site. - 4) Most of the actual chart can be retrieved on electronic health record out of the community.
+This can be completed offsite. - 5) Medications: Should time permit, medication should be evacuated with the residents.
+The pharmacy is to be contacted and provide same day service to replace all medication in a sevenday package.
+The Director of Care will be responsible to contact the pharmacy (CareRx Sudbury North- 705-671-0808 or Northern shores Medical Clinic- 705-474-9999) to make the necessary arrangements.
+The pharmacy will provide all medications at the relocation site as needed. - 6) Other life sustaining equipment (oxygen, g-tube feeds): may require evacuation with the resident or triage at treatment zone based on care needs. - 7) Food & Fluid (as per the Provision of Food & Fluid Continuity Plan)

+- 8) Physician on call: The doctor on call will decide:

+- whether a site physician should be called

+- whether a coroner should be onsite